ApolloNet/amazing-mazes/README.md

 `name` (string): One of these:

-- `start`: defines the start cell
+- `start`: defines where the game starts (required)
-- `win`: defines the win cell
+- `win`: defines where the game ends (required)
+- `fight`: fight an opponent
+- `light`: switches the lights of the entire maze on or off
 - `message`: simply emit a message
 - `metrix`: changes a metrix value (hp, strength...).
 See details below.
+- `move`: moves the hero to another cell
 - `object`: adds an object to the hero's objects
-- `fight`: fight an opponent
-- `move`: moves the hero to another cell
+- `protected`: the hero can only come on this cell if he has
-- `light`: switches the lights of the entire maze on or off
 - `reveal`: switches the lights on of the some cells

 `message` (string): The message displayed when the hero comes to that event's cell.
 HTML markup libe `<br>` can be used here.